 - 1. Weekly Reading and class participation (10%): This class involves a significant amount of reading.
 Students are to complete the required readings before class and in such a way as to be able to discuss the contents in class.
 Late readings are penalized 50%.
 A reading report is due at the end of the semester.
-Keep track of your own reading so you can give an accurate report.
-The report should include the following for each class day: date, the reading due, the percent completed on time, and if applicable the percent completed late (any point after the due date/time). - 2.
-Short papers (50%): Students will write five short papers on the areas of the NT covered in class (Synoptic Gospels, Luke/Acts, Pauline literature, Johannine literature, selected epistles).
-These papers will summarize the theological contribution and primary issues of these areas of NT theology.
-These papers will be between 4 and 8 pages and need only utilize 2-3 sources including required textbooks.
-These will be due throughout the semester.
-Students will be provided details in a separate handout and in class discussion. - 3.
-New Testament Theology Research Paper and Presentation (20%): Students will research a topic and present that research in a paper and presentation.
+Keep track of your own reading in a document so you can give an accurate report.
+The report should include the following for each class day: date, the reading due, the percent completed on time, and if applicable the percent completed late (any point after the due date/time).
+Reading due weekly; report due end of semester. - 2.
+New Testament Theology Research Paper and Presentation (25%): Students will research a topic and present that research in a paper and presentation.
 Students will be provided details and topic ideas in a separate handout and in class discussion.
-The paper will be between 15 and 20 pages.
-Presentations (and paper due dates) will be scheduled the last class period but students may request to present their research earlier in the semester. - 4.
-New Testament Theology Synthesis (20%): Students will write a synthesis of their own understanding of New Testament theology based on class readings and discussion and/or other readings and research.
-Students will be provided details in a separate handout and in class discussion.
-This project will be due at the end of the semester but should be developed over the course of the semester.
+The paper will be between 15 and 25 pages.
+Due November 9. - 3.
+Summary and Synthesis Paper (65%): Students will be provided details in a separate handout and in class discussion.
+Due finals week. - a.
+Individual contributions (50%): Students will write five short sections on the areas of the NT covered in class (Synoptic Gospels, Luke/Acts, Pauline literature, Johannine literature, selected epistles).
+These sections will summarize the theological contribution and primary issues of these areas of NT theology.
+These sections will be between 4 and 8 pages and need only utilize 2-3 sources including required textbooks.
+Ideally, students will complete these sections as the topics are covered in class. - b.
+New Testament Theology Synthesis (15%): Students will write a synthesis of their own understanding of New Testament theology based on class readings and discussion and/or other readings and research.
+Ideally students should develop these ideas over the course of the semester even though the project is due at the end.